APPLYING FOR READMISSION

 Following the second suspension and readmission to the university on academic probation, students who fail to meet the required GPA will be suspended from the university for an indefinite period of time, not less than three academic years.
 A concession will be made for earning a 2.5 cumulative GPA on a minimum of 12 attempted hours in the current probationary semester or summer school.

-Former East Carolina University students who have not been enrolled at ECU for a minimum of three consecutive academic years (six semesters, summer sessions excluded) may request readmission under the Forgiveness Policy.
-Such requests must be submitted on the application for readmission by the application deadline.
+Former East Carolina University students who have not been enrolled at ECU for a minimum of two consecutive academic years (four semesters, summer sessions excluded) may request readmission under the Forgiveness Policy.
+Such requests must be submitted on the application for readmission according to application deadline dates as specified above.
+Students who have been enrolled at another regionally accredited college or university since their last enrollment at East Carolina University must submit to the Office of Admissions official transcripts indicating that a minimum cumulative 2.5 average has been earned in all transferable courses attempted.

 Any Questions?
 Contact Us